New to cutting or are you left feeling a bit confused about the different Cricut mats? I totally know how you feel!

 Caring for your mats

-Its always IMPORTANT to take good card of your cricut items!
+It’s always IMPORTANT to take good care of your Cricut items!
 You want solid projects with clean sharp cuts.
 The better you care for your blades and mats the longer you can expect them to last.